Company Reg. No. 23002/059/060

 Is 2026 a good time to visit Nepal?

-Yes, particularly with the current sense of stability and ongoing improvements.
+Yes, particularly with the current feeling of stability and ongoing improvements.

 Final Thoughts